Skip to main content

 While you're there

-The most important thing to know if you’re jetting overseas is the exchange rate.
-It could be smarter to take cash with a good exchange rate to avoid being stung while you spend.
-You may want to try to minimize card purchases and ATM withdrawals, as you could see fees for purchases add up quickly.
+The most important thing to know if you’re jetting off overseas is the exchange rate and your internationl bank fees.
+It could be smarter to take cash (if you can buy when the exchange rate is good) to avoid being stung while you spend.
+You may want to try to minimise card purchases and ATM withdrawals, as you could see fees for purchases add up quickly.
+Currency cards and credit cards can be useful, but always check the small print about restrictions or what you'll be charged when using them in a foreign country.

 Make sure to keep your money safe, and only spend at reputable places.
 Always keep your personal items close and be aware that some cities have more pick-pockets than others.